riccardik/exp_assignment3/readme.md

 ### Possible improvements
 <p>
+It happens very rarely, but sometimes the robot will be stuck in a wall during the TRACK state, not being controlled by the planner; this could be avoided by introducing some kind of timeout to give the control back to the explorer or to ignore that ball for some time to make the robot going back to the NORMAL state.

 The overall system generates a very high cpu load, so the simulation do not run at run time (being in a VM also do not help), maybe some optimization could be made, for instance reducing the image resolution or lowering the framerate.
 In my case i had to put the Lidar sensor a bit far off the robot model because otherwhise it wouldn't be able to properly detect the obstacles but detecting himself, a bit more study of the positioning could make it more elegant.